r-lidar/lidRalignment/README.md

 - Supports noisy and poor-quality data
 - Uses the same pipeline for all cases
 - Fast and efficient: alignment takes only a few seconds.
 Most of the computation time is spent reading the LAS or LAZ files
+- No parameter
+- Tested on a massive dataset (more than 70 plots)

 ## Installation